zobnin/aiolauncher_scripts/README.md

 <font color="red">Red text</font>
 <span style="background-color: #00FF00">Text on green background</span>
 ```

+You can also use Markdown markup.
+To do this, add the prefix `%%mkd%%` to the beginning of the line.
+Or you can disable the formatting completely with the prefix `%%txt%%`.

 The `ui:show_buttons()` function supports Fontawesome icons.
 Simply specify `fa:icon_name` as the button name, for example: `fa:play`.